are you in?

 Here, the student selects the payment method, enters their credit card details, and will need to click on the checkbox agreeing to the Terms and Privacy Policies as shown (the order will not be processed until they do this, which is good).
 Then they click on ‘Enroll in Course’.

-It's all on one page and looks great.
+It’s all on one page and looks great.
 The flow is nice.
-I think you'll have less people think twice about entering their payment information on the Teachable check out page than the Thinkific check out page.
-Teachable's page really looks great and professional.
+I think you’ll have fewer people think twice about entering their payment information on the Teachable check out page than the Thinkific check out page.
+Teachable’s page really looks great and professional.

 Students will be prompted to enter their account information after they buy it.

 One-click upsells can be done in different ways.
 The most traditional way is where customers who have already bought your course are taken to a thank-you page where they can click to buy the upsell.
 They don’t need to enter their credit card information again to do this.
 They just click and they’ve bought the upsell.
 Obviously with this feature you need to make it crystal clear to your students that clicking means buying.

 Here, in Teachable you can customize your thank-you page to add in an upsell: